Vitamins and other nutrients during pregnancy

-If you’re a vegetarian, you have food allergies or you can’t eat certain foods, your provider may want you to take a supplement to help you get more of certain nutrients.
+If you’re a vegetarian, have food allergies or can’t eat certain foods, your provider may want you to take a supplement to help you get more of certain nutrients.
 A supplement is a product you take to make up for certain nutrients that you don’t get enough of in foods you eat.
 For example, your provider may recommend that you take a vitamin supplement to help you get more vitamin D, iron or calcium.

 Which nutrients are most important during pregnancy?

 All nutrients are important, but these six play a key role in your baby’s growth and development during pregnancy:

 - Vitamin D

 Folic acid is a B vitamin that every cell in your body needs for healthy growth and development.
 Taking folic acid before and during early pregnancy can help prevent birth defects of the brain and spine called neural tube defects (also called NTDs).
 Some studies show that taking folic acid may help prevent heart defects and birth defects in your baby’s mouth (called cleft lip and palate).

 - Before pregnancy take a vitamin supplement with 400 mcg of folic acid every day.